Nuns and Virgins

 After years of battling depression, in and out of hospitals, my brother hanged himself at the age of 38.
 There is no question in my mind that a promising life was shattered by an unspeakable sin.

 I can’t help wondering, is the attack on the nuns a diversionary action, designed to draw attention away from what we now know was a worldwide criminal conspiracy to hide multiple acts of pedophilia from legal authorities?
 Does the Vatican have the moral authority to criticize the sisters for healing the sick and feeding the hungry instead of focusing on the hierarchy’s favorite political themes—such as opposing gay marriage?

 That authority, I believe has vanished and may never return if nothing changes.
 The only way to heal the church is to fully open the doors to women, giving them real power and letting their voices be heard.
 Otherwise, the Vatican will increasingly be a group of old men who want mainly to protect themselves, even if it has to be at a drastic cost to children.

-More articles in WMC News & Features by Category: Education, Feminism, Girls, Media, Religion
+More articles by Category: Education, Feminism, Girls, Media, Religion

 More articles by Tag: